Included in this guide:

-We’ve tested out the best camping lanterns across various sizes and specs, to bring you different designs ranging from dinky pocket-sized lights perfect for hikers and wild campers to big and bright storm lanterns that will be the pride of any glamper’s bell tent, plus clever hybrid lanterns that can charge your phone or even play your favourite tunes.
+We’ve tested out the best camping lanterns across various sizes and specifications, to bring you different designs ranging from dinky pocket-sized lights perfect for a wild campers' one-person tent, to big, bright storm lanterns that will be the pride of any glamper’s bell tent, plus clever hybrid lanterns that can charge your phone or even play your favourite tunes.
 There’s a design here to suit every kind of camping enthusiast.

 Black Diamond Moji Lantern